-14.4 HDQ Communications
+7.9.3 HDQ Communications

-The HDQ interface is an asynchronous return-to-one protocol where a processor communicates with the BQ76952 device using a single-wire connection to the ALERT pin or the HDQ pin, depending on the configuration.
-The controller (host device) and the responder (the BQ76952 device) drive the HDQ interface using an open-drain driver with a pullup resistor from the HDQ interface to a supply voltage required on the circuit board.
-The BQ76952 device can be changed from the default communication mode to HDQ communication mode by setting the Settings:Configuration:Comm Type configuration register or by sending a subcommand (at which point the device switches to HDQ mode immediately).

-The SWAP_COMM_MODE() subcommand immediately changes the communications interface to that selected by the Comm Type configuration, while the SWAP_TO_HDQ() subcommand immediately changes the interface to HDQ using the ALERT pin.
+The HDQ interface is an asynchronous return-to-one protocol where a processor communicates with the BQ76922 device using a single-wire connection to the ALERT pin.
+Both the controller (host device) and responder (BQ76922) drive the HDQ interface using an open-drain driver, with a pullup resistor from the HDQ interface to a supply voltage required on the circuit board.
+The BQ76922 device can be changed from the default communication mode to HDQ communication mode by setting the Settings:Configuration:Comm Type configuration register, or sending a subcommand (at which point the device switches to HDQ mode immediately).
+Note that the SWAP_COMM_MODE() subcommand immediately changes the communications interface to that selected by the Comm Type configuration, while the SWAP_TO_HDQ() subcommand immediately changes the interface to HDQ using the ALERT pin.